dennishatton/TI-99-4a_SD_Disk_Project/README.md

 Note:<br />
 	If you have downloaded the PCBs, Please update 5/17/22<br /><br />

-	I have uploaded a new SD Drive board that does not need the adaptor.<br />
-	I have also uploaded the adaptor and 32K daughter board.<br />
+	I have also uploaded 32K board, RS232 board and ESP-01 adaptor for Telnet transfers<br />
 	<br />
 	If you have already order the old PCBs as I have.<br />
 	You will need the adaptor board.
 See the Adaptor ReadMe.pdf in KiCad folder.<br />